 Dealing with a tenant’s abandoned belongings is always bothersome, but it can be downright complicated when the tenant owes you money.
 If a tenant owes you back rent or money for damage done to the rental unit, you may be inclined to take or sell any property of value that’s left behind -- and worry about finding the tenant later.
-But that’s a risky course to take in many states, even if you have a court judgment stating what the tenant owes.
+But that’s a risky course to take for landlords in many states, even if you have a court judgment stating what the tenant owes.

 Some states do allow you to keep or sell abandoned property if the tenant owes you money.
 In legal terms, you have an “automatic lien” on your tenants’ belongings.
 This differs from the normal lien process -- which involves formally recording your claim (your lien) against the tenant’s property, then “getting in line” in case others have filed ahead of you.

 If your state statute gives you a lien on your tenant’s property, we advise you to use it very carefully, following these guidelines.

 Use caution when seizing consumer or other goods that may not be paid for.
 If your tenant has financed a stereo, TV, sofa, or computer and is paying in installments, the merchant has a lien that’s ahead of yours.
 This is called a “superior” lien -- meaning that the merchant, not you, has first claim to the item when the tenant stops paying.
 (Not surprisingly, the tenant will typically stop payments after abandoning the item.)

 You can’t simply seize and sell an abandoned item that is not paid off.
 Instead, you must surrender the item if the merchant comes to collect it.
 If you’ve already sold the item, you may have to pay the merchant the balance due or the value of the item.
 You can try to avoid this result by publicizing your intent to seize and sell the item, asexplained below.